adrian-lison/EpiSewer/README.md

 ### More details

 We can further inspect our results object.
-It has three attributes:
+It has the following
+attributes:

 ``` r
 names(ww_result)